-Site 102.043 "Adjudicatory hearing" means "adjudicative proceeding" as defined in RSA 541-A:1, I, namely, "the procedure to be followed in contested cases, as set forth in RSA 541-A:31 through RSA 541-A:36."
+Site 102.05 "Adjudicative proceeding" means "adjudicative proceeding" as defined in RSA 541-A:1, I, namely, "the procedure to be followed in contested cases, as set forth in RSA 541-A:31 through RSA 541-A:36."

-Site 102.054 "Administrator" means "administrator" as defined in RSA 162-H:2, I-a, namely, "the administrator of the committee," as established by RSA 162-H.
+Site 102.06 "Administrator" means "administrator" as defined in RSA 162-H:2, I-a, namely, "the administrator of the committee," as established by RSA 162-H.

+Site 102.07 "Affected Communities" means the proposed energy facility host municipalities and unincorporated places, municipalities and unincorporated places abutting the host municipalities and unincorporated places, and other municipalities and unincorporated places that are expected to be affected by the proposed facility, as indicated in studies included with the application submitted with respect to the proposed facility.
-Site 102.065 "Applicant" means any person seeking to construct and operate any energy facility within this state.

-Site 102.076 "Application" means the written document filed with the committee seeking the issuance of a Certificate of Site and Facility.

-Site 102.087 "Area of potential visual impacteffect" means a geographic area from which a proposed facility would be visible, and would result in potential visual impacts, subject to the limitations in Site 301.05(b)(4).

-Site 102.098 "Best practical measures" means available, effective, and economically feasible onsite or off-site methods or technologies used during siting, design, construction, and operation of an energy facility thatactions that utilize available technology and have been demonstrated to the committee to effectively avoid, minimize, or mitigate relevant facility impacts.

-Site 102.109 "Certificate" or "certificate of site and facility" means "certificate" or "certificate of site and facility" as defined in RSA 162-H:2, II-a, namely "the document issued by the committee, containing such terms and conditions as the committee deems appropriate, that authorizes the applicant to proceed with the proposed site and facility."
-"Certificate" includes the document issued by a subcommittee, containing such conditions as the subcommittee deems appropriate, that authorizes the applicant to proceed with the proposed renewable energy facility.

-Site 102.110 "Combined observation" means a viewer sees multiple energy facilities from a stationary point within a typical cone of vision.

-Site 102.121 "Commission" means the New Hampshire public utilities commission.

-Site 102.132 "Committee" means the site evaluation committee established under RSA 162-H-and these rules.

-Site 102.143 "Critical wildlife habitat" means, for a federally listed threatened or endangered species:

-- (a) The designated and mapped specific areas within the geographical area occupied by the species, at the time it is listed in accordance with the provisions of section 4 of the Endangered Species Act, 16 U.S.C. §-1533, on which are found those physical or biological features: - (1) Eessential to the conservation of the species; and - (2) Wwhich can require special management considerations or protection; and - (b) Sspecific areas outside the geographical area occupied by the species at the time it is listed in accordance with the provisions of section 4 of the Endangered Species Act, 16 U.S.C. § 1533, upon a determination by the Secretary of the United States Department of the Interior that such areas are essential for the conservation of the species.
+- Site 102.08 "Applicant" means any person seeking to construct and operate any energy facility within this state. - Site 102.09 "Application" means the written document filed with the committee seeking the issuance of a Certificate of Site and Facility. - Site 102.10 "Area of potential visual impact" means a geographic area from which a proposed facility would be visible, and would result in potential visual impacts, subject to the areal limitations specified in Site 301.05(b)(4). - Site 102.11 "Astronomical maximum" means the theoretical maximum number of hours that shadow flicker will be produced at a location assuming the sun is shining all day from sunrise to sunset, the rotor-plane of the turbine is always perpendicular to the sun, and the turbine is always operating. - Site 102.12 "Best practical measures" means available, effective, and economically feasible onsite or off-site methods or technologies used during siting, design, construction, and operation of an energy facility that effectively avoid, minimize, or mitigate relevant impacts. - Site 102.13 "Certificate" or "certificate of site and facility" means "certificate" or "certificate of site and facility" as defined in RSA 162-H:2, II-a, namely "the document issued by the committee, containing such terms and conditions as the committee deems appropriate, that authorizes the applicant to proceed with the proposed site and facility."
+"Certificate" includes the document issued by a subcommittee, containing such conditions as the subcommittee deems appropriate, that authorizes the applicant to proceed with the proposed renewable energy facility. - Site 102.14 "Combined observation" means a viewer sees multiple energy facilities from a stationary point within a typical cone of vision. - Site 102.15 "Commission" means the New Hampshire public utilities commission. - Site 102.16 "Committee" means the site evaluation committee established under RSA 162-H. - Site 102.17 "Critical wildlife habitat" means, for a federally listed threatened or endangered species: - (a) The designated and mapped specific areas within the geographical area occupied by the species, at the time it is listed in accordance with the provisions of section 4 of the Endangered Species Act, 16 U.S.C. §1533, on which are found those physical or biological features: - (1) Essential to the conservation of the species; and - (2) Which can require special management considerations or protection; and - (b) Specific areas outside the geographical area occupied by the species at the time it is listed in accordance with the provisions of section 4 of the Endangered Species Act, 16 U.S.C. § 1533, upon a determination by the Secretary of the United States Department of the Interior that such areas are essential for the conservation of the species.